KetchuppOfficial/ParaPF/README.md

 # Error handling

-Anything that is not does not match standard syntax of `printf ()` from the standard library of C is identified as an error.
+Anything that not does not match standard syntax of `printf ()` from the standard library of C is identified as an error.

 An example of an error report: